as9284/as9284/README.md

 > Frontend engineer · UI designer · Mobile developer · building beautiful, accessible, and performant interfaces.

-I'm passionate about the intersection of design and engineering — from component systems to full-stack apps.
+I'm passionate about the intersection of design and engineering: from component systems to full-stack apps.
 I have a bias toward clean abstractions, thoughtful UX, and modern minimalist design.

 ---